HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Heart Valve Disease

-- the most common heart condition amount toy and small breeds of dogs, mitral valve disease is usually seen in about 60% of older toy and small breeds over eight years of age.
-There are several different types of valve disease which basically causes blood to shoot backwards or flow backwards through the lower chambers of the heart, resulting in dog showing signs of fatigue, dry hacking cough as the swollen heart presses against the windpipe as well as irregular heartbeats and irregular breathing patterns.
+- the most common heart condition amongst toy and small breeds of dogs is mitral valve disease and is usually seen in about 60% of older toy and small breeds over eight years of age.
+There are several different types of valve disease which basically causes blood to shoot backwards or flow backwards through the lower chambers of the heart.
+This results in the dog showing signs of fatigue, dry hacking cough as the swollen heart presses against the windpipe as well as irregular heartbeats and irregular breathing patterns.
 Often this condition is worse when the dog is laying down flat on the ground or is very active or exerting themselves.

 The heart valves may also become infected, often through poor dental care that exposes the blood and circulatory systems to infections that develop in the gums.
 This infection can then attack the already weakened heart valves leading to serious complications.
 Antibiotics, diuretics to relieve fluid build up on the heart as well as ACE inhibitors to increase blood flow can all be used to treat and manage this condition.